 The all came to pass because my son is obsessed with the tv show Wild Kratts, so for his birthday he requested a “Dragon Power Suit” (which you can see on the post about his How to Train Your Dragon birthday party) and a “Cheetah Power Suit.”

 I knew that there was no way I could pull off two “Power Suits” in time for his birthday, so I asked my awesome mother-in-law to help me out with the Dragon Power Suit.
 She used minky fabric and it turned out amazingly!

 Well, as it turns out, I was so busy with party preparations that I never got around to making the Cheetah Power Suit.
 Luckily, Grandma had such a ball watching my rowdy boy play in his Dragon Power Suit for the ENTIRE weekend and refusing to take it off that she asked if she could make his Cheetah Power Suit as well.
 Ummm…..let me think about that for a second….YES, PLEASE!!!!
 She is a MASTER seamstress and I am self-taught with two years of very limited experience.
 I will hand off a sewing project to her any day of the week!

-So I ordered up a few yards of the unbelievably lush and snuggly Cuddle Jaguar fabric from Shannon Fabrics.
-(There is a cheetah one, but I was taken with the larger spots the day that I ordered it.)
-And then Grandma got sewing, and someone was pretty darn pleased with the outcome!
+So I ordered up a few yards of the unbelievably lush and snuggly Cuddle Jaguar fabric from Shannon Fabrics (note this fabric has been discontinued, but can be swapped out for any of their other Cuddle animal prints) And then Grandma got sewing, and someone was pretty darn pleased with the outcome!
 Silly goose.